WHY NEW BELIEFS IN AN OLD ENVIRONMENT FAIL AND WHAT IS COGNITIVE DISSONANCE?

 “This is where I used to use,” it becomes:

-“This is where I practice being the sober version of myself.”
+“This is where I get to practice being the sober version of myself.”

 “I’m trying to stay sober” and